Sugar is one of the worst things we can put in our body, yet we continue to consume loads of it without a second thought.

 - Swiss chard

-See, you got plenty of options.
-Who said eating low carb is such a hassle!
+You have plenty of options.
+Who says eating low carb is a hassle?

 7. Eat Low Carb Dairy

-As someone who’s been on the keto diet for quite a while, I’m well familiar with the benefit of eating low carb dairy has on both fitness and health.
+As someone who’s been on the keto diet for quite a while, I’m very familiar with the benefits that eating low carb dairy has on both fitness and health.

 Not only that, most dairy products are rich in magnesium, calcium, and other vital minerals.

-What’s more?
-Dairy also is a good source of conjugated linoleic acid (CLA), which is a type of naturally occurring fatty acids that have been shown to promote health in several studies.
+Dairy is also a good source of conjugated linoleic acid (CLA), a type of naturally occurring fatty acids that several studies have shown to promote health.

 8. Eat Your Protein

-The major dietary change that helped me the most to crack down on sugar (as well as the cravings that come with) was adding more protein to my diet.
-By doing so, I was able to feel satisfied for longer and keep temptations at bay.
+The major dietary change that helped me the most while cracking down on sugar (as well as with the cravings) was simply adding more protein to my diet.
+By doing so I was able to feel satisfied longer and keep temptation at bay.

 Protein is good for you for many reasons.
-It triggers the releases of the of the fullness hormone PYY, which helps you reduce hunger and keep you sated for longer.
-Protein also hinders the releases of the “hunger hormone” ghrelin and boosts your metabolic rate.
+It triggers the releases of the fullness hormone PYY, which helps you reduce hunger and keep you sated longer.
+Protein also hinders the releases of the hunger hormone ghrelin and boosts your metabolic rate.

 I could go on and on about the importance of protein, but you can check my full post here.

-For these reasons, I encourage you to add more protein to your meals and snacks—especially your breakfast.
-With a protein-rich breakfast—think omelet or bacon, for example—you’ll be less likely to reach for your favorite junk food between your main meals.
+I encourage you to add more protein to your meals and snacks—especially your breakfast.
+With a protein-rich breakfast—think omelet or bacon—you’ll be less likely to reach for your favorite junk food between your main meals.